- Summer Sprint 1 (2022)

 - 'Choose class/course' to select your specific event;

 - ‘Choose your Name’ and select your name;

-- ‘Calibration’ has two options: “Splits Based” will make minor adjustments to the route to match control locations to the time punched.
+- ‘Calibration’ has two options: “Splits Based” will automatically make minor adjustments to the route to match control locations to the time and map location.
 This option will also compensate for a slightly early or late watch start/finish.
 With remote starts, you may need to adjust the Time Offset slider when using 'Splits Based'.
-"Manual" will not do any adjustments to the route but, as the map is normally georeferenced, only minor adjustments, if any should be needed.
+"Manual" will not do any adjustments to the route but, as the map is normally georeferenced, only minor adjustments, if any, should be needed.
 In most cases using the default "Splits Based" will work fine, however, IF YOU HAVE ONE OR MORE MPs OR STARTED YOUR WATCH WELL AFTER THE START THEN USE "MANUAL" CALIBRATION.
-In either case, you can fine tune your route before actually saving it.
+In either case, you can fine tune your route before actually saving it (see para 7 below).
 If it does not look right, retry with the other calibration method.
-Keep in mind that until you do the final SAVE you can back out and start again but after you SAVE, you will need to contact us to have it removed.
+Keep in mind that until you do the final SAVE you can back out and start again but after you SAVE, you will need to contact us to have a bad route removed.
 For some events with no split times (punch events for example), it will be noted in the event comments section on the RouteGadget Event that you need to use "Manual" calibration.
 Remember that your GPS track recorded will not be completely accurate so do not expect it to always show up exactly along trails, for example.

 - Prior to saving your route, you can make adjustment to compensate for GPS or Map inaccuracies.
 Look for blue dots on your route or right click to add/remove the blue dots.
 Drag a blue dot to a new location to adjust the track.
 Note that you can "lock" portions of your route from moving by breaking it up with blue dots.
 Play with it - it gets easier!

 - Add any comment in the comment box; and